How to lay drainage pipes in the area. Drainage pipe. Drainage system options

 1. trenches are dug along the marking line, their depth should be below the freezing point of the soil;

-2. a plan is drawn up and marking is carried out on the ground;
+2. a plan is drawn up and markings are carried out on the ground;

-3. a layer of sand up to 10 centimeters thick is poured onto the bottom and carefully compacted with a skating rink;
+3. a layer of sand up to 10 centimeters thick is poured onto the bottom and thoroughly compacted with a roller;

 4. crushed stone or gravel is laid on top (layer thickness 20 cm);

-5. pipes are laid on the prepared pillow;
+5. pipes are laid on the prepared cushion;

 6. the system is mounted using couplings, and then the angle of inclination of the pipes towards the water collectors is checked;

-7. at the joints and turns of the pipes, manholes are equipped (a piece of plastic pipe is cut off, a protective cover is mounted);
+7. Inspection wells are installed at the joints and turns of pipes (a piece is cut off plastic pipe, a protective cover is installed);

-8. backfilling is performed - a layer of crushed stone, sand, soil is laid out sequentially;
+8. running backfill– a layer of crushed stone, sand, and soil is laid out sequentially;

-10. at the end of the outlet pipe after the collector, a check valve is mounted or a well is arranged to collect water (a sealed plastic tank is used).
+10. at the end of the outlet pipe after the collector, a check valve is installed or a well is installed to collect water (a sealed plastic tank is used).

-The drainage system must meet the technical requirements.
-Self-activity in this matter is not welcome.
+The drainage system must comply technical requirements.
+Amateur activity in this matter is not encouraged.
 For this reason, owners should pay attention to some important points:

-• To carry out the work, it will be necessary to create a vertical plan of the site, taking into account the occurrence of groundwater in a particular area.
-Specialists will help to compile it for a fee.
+• To carry out the work, you will need to create a vertical site plan taking into account the occurrence of groundwater in a specific area.
+Specialists will help you compile it for a fee.

-• When digging a trench, make sure that its size is approximately 40 centimeters larger than the diameter of the pipes used.
-The slope of the trench is from three degrees (from 0.5 to 1 meter slope).
+• When digging a trench, you need to ensure that its size is approximately 40 centimeters larger than the diameter of the pipes used.
+The slope of the trench is from three degrees (from 0.5 to 1 meter of slope).

-• Manholes are located no closer than fifty meters from each other.
+• Inspection wells are located no closer than fifty meters from each other.

-• Installing a check valve or arranging a water collector is a prerequisite for the proper functioning of the entire system.
+• Installation check valve or arrangement of a water reservoir - prerequisite proper functioning of the entire system.

-• shallow depth of trenches (decrease in system efficiency and increased risk of drains freezing in winter);
+• shallow trench depth (reduced system efficiency and increased risk of drains freezing in winter period);

-• the use of pipes of the wrong type and diameter (leads to a quick failure of the system);
+• the use of pipes of the wrong type and diameter (leads to rapid failure of the system);

-• lack of an angle of inclination or a small angle (the operation of the system is paralyzed at maximum load).
+• absence of an angle of inclination or a small angle (the operation of the system at maximum load is paralyzed).

-Installation of a drainage system is a job that the owners of the house can do.
-However, it is better to entrust the preparation of a plan and carrying out all the necessary calculations to specialists.
+Installing a drainage system is a job that home owners can do.
+However, drawing up a plan and carrying out all necessary calculations It's better to leave it to specialists.

-Also, special attention is paid to compliance with all technical standards.
-The selection of pipes, the depth and angle of their laying are important points in the installation work.
+Special attention is also paid compliance with all technical standards.
+Selection of pipes, depth and angle of their laying are important points installation work.

 Maintenance

 Even a properly installed and well-functioning drainage system requires regular maintenance.
-Inspections of drainage and manholes are carried out once or twice a year.
-The owners should be alerted by the low water level, which may indicate:
+Inspections of drainage and inspection wells are carried out once or twice a year.
+Owners should be alert to low water levels, which may indicate:

 The arrangement of drainage solves several problems at once.
-The main ones are the drainage of high groundwater and perched water from the deep foundation of the house, reducing the load on the waterproofing of basement walls and underground technical floors, and draining the site on moist soils.
-The standard scheme of the drainage system consists of water receivers and pipes laid in the ground.
-After reading the article, you will learn how the drainage pipe works and how the device of the drainage pipe allows you to simultaneously collect water and divert it into special wells or outside the site.
+The main ones are the drainage of high-lying groundwater and high water from the buried foundation of the house, reducing the load on the waterproofing of basement and underground walls. technical floors, drainage of areas on moist soils.
+Standard scheme The drainage system consists of water receivers and pipes laid in the ground.
+After reading the article, you will learn how a drainage pipe works and how the design of a drainage pipe allows you to simultaneously collect water and drain it into special wells or outside the site.

-Drainage pipes are easily recognizable by their corrugated surface and applied perforations.
+Drainage pipes are easily recognized by their corrugated surface and perforations

 Types of drainage pipes

-Drainage pipes differ in materials, device and even shape.
+Drainage pipes differ in materials, design and even shape.

 • ceramic;